 The School Psychology Psy.D.
 Program does have a strong clinical component.
 During the program, students have the opportunity to take more clinical classes such as Behavior Therapy, Psychopathology Across the Lifespan I and II, School Psychology Seminar III: Supervision and Advanced Clinical Interventions to meet the Mental Health Needs of Students Cognitive Psychotherapies, Group Therapy, Marital and Family Therapy, Addictive Behavior, Child and Adolescent Psychotherapy, Psychoanalytic Psychotherapy I and II, and Psychopharmacology.
 In addition, during the 4th year in the Psy.D. program, students receive a more clinical experience in their externship through field placements in psychiatric hospitals, clinics, and more.
 View the full list of field placements.
-Also in their 4th year, Psy.D. students take practicum where they provide on-going psychological services to children and adults at the St. John’s University Center for Psychological Services.
+Also in their third year, Psy.D. students take practicum where they provide on-going psychological services to children and adults at the St. John’s University Center for Psychological Services.
+Third year practicum is an entire year, and students will engage in psychological counseling, therapy, and consultation.
 Fourth year practicum is an entire year, and students will engage in psychological counseling, therapy, and consultation.
 Lastly, many of our faculty have a strong clinical background and collaborations with institutions and organizations that focus primarily on clinical aspects of school psychology.

 What is an Internship?